 The Venue: Walkers Reserve, Barbados

 CPRI’s home within Walkers Reserve is developing organically as we grow.
-Our facilities currently include a teaching area with AV facilities and internet, a group learning shelter area in a breezeway with access to a nursery, intensive demonstration and experimental planting areas.
+Our facilities currently include a brand new teaching area with AV facilities and internet, a teaching kitchen and bathrooms, a group learning shelter area with access to a nursery, intensive demonstration and experimental planting areas.
 Teaching will occur in all areas of Walkers Reserve relating to each topic covered.
 This will include beach side dune ecosystems, sand pit, regenerated alleys and food forest, lakes, ponds and chinampas microclimates, old growth natural areas, bee yard, irrigation ponds/dams and flooded/dry swales, steep slope planting areas, areas experiencing stress from salt spray, extreme heat, drought, below water level, flood prone, slippage, extractive quarrying.
+Walkers can showcase many permaculture elements from composting to rain water collection, natural material building and cooking, nursery production, swales and earth works related to soil conservation, ecosystem development, apiary programme, food forest and syntropic agroforestry.
 You will be exposed to the many problems and solutions which Walkers Reserve has to showcase as it relates to each of the permaculture principles explored throughout the course.

 Your Instructors and Team:

-Gurus: Erle Rahaman-Noronha and John Stollmeyer of Wa Samaki Ecosystems, Trinidad.
-Teaching permaculture courses for over 20 years and developing some of the most impressive permaculture sites in the region, their vast knowledge will be the key to opening your mind, and some new doors for your regenerative, sustainability focused future.
+Permaculture Guru: Erle Rahaman-Noronha will take the lead in teaching this course.
+Having taught permaculture courses for over 20 years and developed some of the most impressive permaculture sites in the region, his vast knowledge will be the key to opening your mind, and some new doors for your regenerative, sustainability focused future.